 Sometimes, a one shot (a single, standalone volume of manga) can cover all its bases in terms of adequate art, story and writing.
 It can work within the limitations of its length, and use conscision and minimalism, techniques neglected by longer series, to create a cohesive experience for its readers.
 This is the case with Makoto Raiku’s Aosora, a coming of age drama serialised in Gekkan Shounen Magazine.
 It seems to possess all components of a decent manga.
 However, it becomes apparent that this oneshot is, for all intensive purposes, a template of its genre (and medium).
 When you identify the redeeming qualities within the work, it’s often basic story techniques universally utilised, and after following the narrative to its climax, realise that nothing profound has happened along the way.

 However, there was nothing new here.
 Each morsel of story, whether it be the angst of adolescence, the depressive themes or appeal to emotion has been done in other places, and done better.
 The best way to describe the concision of this manga is a car stripped for parts.
 What may have been seen as excessive features do, in many ways, improve the experience for the user.
-The way Ao slips into a negative mindframe is justified by the tragedies he experiences, but his actual decent is somewhat humorous.
+The way Ao slips into a negative mind-frame is justified by the tragedies he experiences, but his actual decent is somewhat humorous.
 For example, instead of working hard to get into a good high school, his struggles manifest into a hedonistic approach to living.
 This is shown through Ao hanging out with the school troublemaker, and engaging in… video games?
-Coping mechanisms come in many forms, but they way its portrayed makes it look like Ao has just picked up a new hobby.
+Coping mechanisms come in many forms, but the way the scene transpires makes it look like Ao has just picked up a new hobby.

 The newfound clarity from a simple story wasn’t in itself fresh either, and each element felt as if it had been done better in other series.
 It’s hard to judge one shots without coming across as inconsistent.
 When too much is done, a reviewer will often say ambition and complexity ruin what should be short and sweet.
 However, something kept too simple, leads to a very dull and uninspired read.
 Aosora had the perfect amount of content, and a balance rarely found in one shots.
 But the content itself was relatively uninspired, with no individual element standing out for its creativity or engagement.

-What Aosora presents is not bad, but is very much lacking core elements that would separate it from a genre oversaturated with similar content.
+What Aosora presents is not bad, but is very much lacking core elements that would separate it from a genre oversaturated with similar ideas.
 Even with the possibility of expansion through a full series, you’d be hard pressed identifying ways in which this manga could be pulled in a new direction.
 And even if it was attempting for a small, sweet and somewhat safe read, I found myself underwhelmed more times than not.